NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

    Component Load: \*: Ducts (MBtu)                   Heat gain/loss from conduction and leakage losses through supply/return ducts outside conditioned space
    Component Load: \*: Internal Gains (MBtu)          Heat gain/loss from appliances, plug loads, water heater tank losses, etc. in the conditioned space
-   Component Load: \*: Lighting (MBtu)                Heat gain/loss from lighting in the conditioned space Component Load: \*: Residual (MBtu)                Difference between the energy delivered to the zone by the HVAC system(s) and sum of the component loads
+   Component Load: \*: Lighting (MBtu)                Heat gain/loss from lighting in the conditioned space
    =================================================  =========================================================================================================

 Annual Hot Water Uses